azutoolkit/cql/docs/coreconcepts/patterns/active-record.md

 {% hint style="info" %}
 Alternatively validations can be supported by other shards. \
-For example [Schema](https://azutopia.gitbook.io/azu/validations) shard from the Azu Toolkit can be use to define validations
+For example [Schema](https://azutopia.gitbook.io/azu/validations) shard from the Azu Toolkit can be use to db_context validations
 {% endhint %}

 ### **5. Migrations**